aajuvonen/octave-rxt/README.md

 Nothing beats pen and paper, really, unless you need volume.
 Moreover, professional software is hardly transparent.
 More often than not their feature sets are also total overkills for quick work.

-Enter RXT: it pulls off thousands upon thousands ballpark calculations in a transparent manner.
+Enter RXT: it pulls off thousands upon thousands ballpark propagation and interference analysis calculations in a transparent manner.

 Development objectives:
 * Accurate modelling where reasonable, otherwise usability and speed is prioritised.